OpenM-Project/mcdoc.github.io/README.md

 # <img src="https://raw.githubusercontent.com/MCBEDOC/mcbedoc.github.io/main/assets/images/MCBEDOC.webp"></img>

-MCDOC is a documentation project for Minecraft Bedrock Edition tools and unlockers.
+MCDOC is a documentation project for Minecraft tools and unlockers.

 ## Overview

-This documentation aims to provide comprehensive information and guides on various tools and unlockers for Minecraft Bedrock Edition.
+This documentation aims to provide comprehensive information and guides on various tools and unlockers for Minecraft.

 ## Technologies Used